nopara73/ZeroLink/README.md

 ##### Background

-For the purposes of this proposal for combining Chaumian Coinjoin and stealth addressing, BIP47 will be used.
+For the purposes of this proposal of combining Chaumian Coinjoin and stealth addressing, BIP47 will be used.
 Pre-mix and post-mix wallets will need to use the same protocol.
-As decribed above, it is a Bitcoin first-layer solution that operates on-chain and has been implemented using existing production-ready code bases and librairies and as such, does not introduce any significant overhead to the overall scheme.
+As described above, it is a Bitcoin first-layer solution that operates on-chain and has been implemented using existing production-ready code bases and librairies and, as such, does not introduce any significant overhead to the overall Chaumian Coinjoin workflow.

 BIP47 allows for the calculation of two address spaces between Alice and Bob.
 Alice can calculate the public keys of the addresses she will use to send transactions to Bob.
 In addition, Alice can calculate the private keys for the addresses which will receive transactions from Bob.
-The same is true for Bob vis-a-vis Alice.
+The same is true for Bob vis-à-vis Alice.

 There is no need to exchange or publish individual addresses, public keys or extended public keys before any transaction.
 In this way, the individual derived addresses will remain off the radar of blockchain analytics and surveillance services in the event of any leaked data.

 The disadvantages of extended public key-based solutions are:

 * address reuse can occur fairly easily due to various parties not being synchronised.
-Address spaces based on BIP47 payment codes can easily be kept synchronised becaue there are only two parties involved and transactions can be followed in lockstep.
+Address spaces based on BIP47 payment codes can easily be kept synchronised becaue there are only two parties involved in any channel and transactions can be followed in lockstep.

 * extended public keys can leak and compromise privacy.
 Any party having knowledge of somebody else's extended public key will have complete knowledge of their transaction history and mixing balance.
 Payment codes provide no information about transaction amounts or addresses used between parties and can be openly distributed without concern of compromise to transactional privacy.